RostislavLitovkin/PlutoWallet/README.md

 - connect to any dApp thanks to [Plutonication](https://github.com/cisar2218/Plutonication)
 - See detail of your account on Calamar.app
 - See your Liquidity positions on HydraDX omnipool
+- See your recent Referenda votes and view all details on Subsquare.io
+- Securely sign any extrinsics with Polkadot Vault qr signing
+- View your AZERO.ID primary name and details
 - Light and Dark mode

 3rd party integrations: